Challenging a Penalty Charge Notice and making representations

 If you wish to dispute a Penalty Charge Notice (PCN), please do not make payment at this stage.

 - make a challenge or formal representation online, or

-- challenge the PCN in writing to the address shown.
+- make a challenge or formal representation in writing to the address shown.

-You can normally make representations or view photographs within 24 hours of the PCN being issued.
+You can normally use our online services to make your challenge/ representation or view photographs within 24 hours of the issue of the PCN.

 - bus lane contravention PCN issued by post following CCTV evidence

 - parking contravention PCN issued by post following CCTV evidence.

 The appeal process is governed by legislation which differs according to the method used to issue the PCN.
 You can challenge the PCN in the first two cases above, and make a formal representation for the third.
 For more information, please see our pages below on the different appeal processes that apply according to how the PCN was issued.